msghik/SimpleDeepSearcher/README.md

 # 🌟 Continued RL Training Based on a 7B-SFT Model
 ## Settings
 1. **SFT Dataset:** It is worth noting that despite our efforts to limit the frequency of analytical discourse markers (e.g., Alternatively, Wait, Hmm) in the distilled data, the 7B model still exhibited repetitive generation and overthinking tendencies after distillation.
 These behaviors led to slower convergence during reinforcement learning.
 To address this, we performed a second round of data filtering on the original 0.8k dataset and removed samples containing the term "Alternatively", resulting in a 0.5k subset used for supervised fine-tuning (SFT) and subsequent distillation.
 While this reduction may lead to a slight degradation in reasoning ability, we are currently training an RL model based on the full 0.8k dataset.
-For updates, please refer to our [repository](https://github.com/RUCAIBox/CyberSearcher).
+For updates, please refer to this [repository](https://github.com/RUCAIBox/SimpleDeepSearcher).
 2. **RL Dataset:** The SFT-tuned model was used to perform rollout sampling on the training sets of 2Wiki and HotpotQA.
 For each question, 8 rollouts were generated.
 We selected 2,480 samples from those questions with 1 to 6 correct answers to construct the RL training dataset.
 3. **Reward Model:** Our reward function consists of two components: an answer reward and a format penalty.
     - The answer reward is computed as the F1 score between the predicted answer and the reference answer.